knorthlab/ftranspose/README.md

 ## Installation

-The source code was written in the C89 dialect, which probably will need to be specified to the compiler, e.g. `--std=c89` with GCC.
+The source code was written in the C89 dialect, which will need to be specified to the compiler, e.g. `--std=c89` with GCC.

 ## Usage